jfrog/vault-plugin-secrets-artifactory/README.md

 ### From Sources

 If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `make build` from the root of the sources directory.
-Upon successful compilation, the resulting `artiafctory` binary is stored in the `vault/plugins` directory.
+Upon successful compilation, the resulting `artifactory` binary is stored in the `vault/plugins` directory.

 ## Configuration